Skip to content

 Four tools, same day (14 May 2026), same prompts, new conversation for each test.
 The models were:

-Five dimensions, chosen to test the things that actually separate these tools — not the things that show them as equivalent.
-Large-cap earnings extraction is a solved problem; everyone passes.
+Five dimensions, chosen to test the things that separate these tools, not the things that show them as equivalent.
+Earnings extraction on big well-known stocks is a solved problem; everyone passes.
 The interesting questions are: how do they handle a thinly covered name?
 Do they challenge a flawed thesis or validate it?
 Can they read what management didn’t say?
 Does a structured prompt change the output quality?
-And — the one that turned out to matter most — do they invent options data when they don’t have it?
+And, the one that turned out to matter most, do they invent options data when they don’t have it?

-What I’m not testing: pricing (no meaningful difference at the Pro tier), portfolio backtesting (the methodology is broken — see Browse-AI.tools for an example of how badly), and Grok (I don’t use it).
-I’m only comparing tools I actually open in a normal week.
+What I’m not testing: which subscription tier to buy (the comparison holds at whatever paid tier you run these tools on), portfolio backtesting (the methodology is broken across the genre), and Grok (I don’t use it).
+I’m only comparing tools I open in a normal week.

 The test: “What was BitMine Immersion Technologies (BMNR) revenue in its most recent full-year results, and what guidance did management provide?”